 - 1. All salvage shall be credited to the project in the manner prescribed under the COMPANY's accounting procedure for work undertaken at the expense and volition of the COMPANY.
-When recovered materials are to be disposed of by sale or as scrap, the COMPANY shall either have filed with the DEPARTMENT an acceptable statement outlining the COMPANY's current standard practice and procedure for disposal of such interesting or shall give written notice to the DEPARTMENT of the location and the project in the project in the interesting or shall give written notice to the DEPARTMENT of the location and procedure for the project in t and time said recovered materials will be available for inspection. - A credit shall be given representative of the amount of depreciation accrual, if any, assignable to the facilities subject to replacement.
+When recovered materials are to be disposed of by sale or as scrap, the COMPANY shall either have filed with the DEPARTMENT an acceptable statement outlining the COMPANY's current standard practice and procedure for disposal of such interesting or shall give written notice to the DEPARTMENT of the location and the project in the project in the manner of the project in the proje and time said recovered materials will be available for inspection. - A credit shall be given representative of the amount of depreciation accrual, if any, assignable to the facilities subject to replacement.
 Such credit shall be calculated for all facilities covered by the Code of Federal Regulations 23, Section 645.117(h).
 The amount of the credit shall be based upon the original installed cost, the age of the facility and the applicable depreciation rates, but may also consider the average service lives certified by the regulatory agency having jurisdiction and the expected remaining service lives of the existing materials. - 3.
 Work under this Agreement shall not start until the COMPANY has received written notice from the DEPARTMENT to proceed with the work.
 The COMPANY shall give prior notice to the appropriate Regional Transportation Office of the DEPARTMENT when it proposes to commence its construction operations and shall give similar notification when operations are resumed subsequent to suspension of operations.
 Any significant change in the extent or scope of the work under this agreement must be covered by a written change order or an extra work order.
 It is expressly understood and agreed that any work by the COMPANY prior to authorization by the DEPARTMENT shall be at the COMPANY's sole expense.